DigiNode-Tools/diginode-tools/README.md

 ## Get Started

+To get started, follow the instuctions below for you specific system.

+Note: DigiNode Setup gives you the option to install DigiNode Tools only (i.e. these scripts).
+If you already have a DigiByte Node installed, and want to use the status monitor with it, you may want to choose this option.
+The scripts will be installed to: ~/diginode-tools

+### DigiNode on Raspberry Pi

-**Detailed instructions for setting up a DigiNode on a Raspberry Pi can be found [here](docs/rpi_setup.md).**
+**Step-by-step instructions for setting up a DigiNode on a Raspberry Pi can be found [here](docs/rpi_setup.md).**

+### DigiNode on Debian

 On your Debian system, launch DigiNode Setup by entering the following command in the terminal:

 ## ```curl -sSL diginode-setup.digibyte.help | bash```

-This will perform some system checks before displaying the setup menu that will guide you through the installation process.
-To customize your setup, see the "Advanced Features" section below.

-Note: DigiNode Setup also gives you the option to install DigiNode Tools only (i.e. these scripts).
-This is so that you can use the DigiNode Status Monitor with your existing DigiByte Node, or want to inspect the scripts before doing a full install.
-(They will be installed at ~/diginode-tools)

-### Instructions for Ubuntu Users
+### DigiNode on Ubuntu

-Due to a bug in the latest Ubuntu release, you cannot run the install script directly from Github - when you do the menus become unresponsive.
-(Press Ctrl-C to exit.)
-The workaround is to first download DigiNode Tools to your machine, and run it locally.
-Until a fix is released, copy and paste the following command into the terminal, to start DigiNode Setup on Ubuntu:
+Due to a bug in the latest Ubuntu release, you cannot currently run the install script directly from Github using the command above - if you do the menus become unresponsive.
+The current workaround is to download DigiNode Tools to your machine, and then run it locally.
+Until a fix is released, you can copy and paste the following command into the terminal, to begin DigiNode Setup on Ubuntu:

 ```cd ~ && LATEST_RELEASE=$(curl -L -s -H 'Accept: application/json' https://github.com/saltedlolly/diginode-tools/releases/latest) && LATEST_VERSION=$(echo $LATEST_RELEASE | sed -e 's/.*"tag_name":"\([^"]*\)".*/\1/') && LATEST_VER_NUM=$(echo "$LATEST_VERSION" | sed -e "s/^v//") && RELEASE_TAR="https://github.com/saltedlolly/diginode-tools/archive/refs/tags/$LATEST_VERSION.tar.gz" && wget $RELEASE_TAR -P ~ -O - | tar -xz && mv ~/diginode-tools-$LATEST_VER_NUM ~/diginode-tools && chmod +x ~/diginode-tools/diginode-setup.sh && ~/diginode-tools/diginode-setup.sh```